|Nutritional Guidelines (per serving)|

 - 3 tablespoons instant onion (minced)

 - 1 teaspoon onion powder

 - 1 teaspoon dried marjoram leaves

 - 1/2 cup butter

 - 1 tablespoon brown sauce for gravy (Kitchen Bouquet), if desired

 In a medium bowl, combine the milk powder, flour, bouillon granules, instant minced onion, thyme, onion powder, marjoram, and pepper, and stir with a wire whisk to blend thoroughly.

 Use a pastry blender or two knives to cut in the butter until butter is evenly distributed and particles are fine.
 Drizzle brown sauce for gravy, if using, over the mixture and stir with a wire whisk until blended.

-Spoon the mix into a 3 cup container with a tight-fitting lid and store in the refrigerator.
+Spoon the mix into a three-cup container with a tight-fitting lid and store in the refrigerator.
 Label with date and contents.
-Use the gravy mix within 4 to 6 weeks.
+Use the gravy mix within four to six weeks.